jind11/TextFooler/README.md

   * --dataset_path: The path to the dataset.
 We put the 1000 examples for each dataset we used in the paper in the folder [data](https://github.com/jind11/TextFooler/tree/master/data).
   * --target_model: Name of the target model such as ''bert''.
   * --target_model_path: The path to the trained parameters of the target model.
+For ease of replication, we shared the [trained BERT model parameters](https://drive.google.com/drive/folders/1wKjelHFcqsT3GgA7LzWmoaAHcUkP4c7B?usp=sharing) on each dataset we used.
   * --counter_fitting_embeddings_path: The path to the counter-fitting word embeddings.
   * --counter_fitting_cos_sim_path: This is optional.
 If given, then the pre-computed cosine similarity scores based on the counter-fitting word embeddings will be loaded to save time.
 If not, it will be calculated.
   * --USE_cache_path: The path to save the USE model file (Downloading is automatic if this path is empty).